NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Book of the Dead/Vetalarana Manipulator.md

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Vampire, Vetalarana, Basic) Mental Rebirth|Mental Rebirth]]"
     desc: " (curse,incapacitation,mental,occult) Unlike most other undead, a vetalarana isn't destroyed when they reach 0 HP.
 Instead, their body is destroyed, crumbling to ash, and their mind is immediately transferred into a creature they rendered comatose through Drain Thoughts.
 This creature must be within 1 mile; if no such creature is in range, the vetalarana is destroyed.
 The creature becomes controlled by the vetalarana and loses the stupefied and [[Conditions/Unconscious|Unconscious]] conditions.
-If the creature controlled by a vetalarana in this way is killed, the vetalarana's mind transfers to another creature within 1 mile who they rendered comatose through Drain Thoughts.\nAfter 1d6 days of being controlled, the controlled creature dies, and its body transforms into that of the vetalarana who rendered it comatose."
+If the creature controlled by a vetalarana in this way is killed, the vetalarana's mind transfers to another creature within 1 mile who they rendered comatose through Drain Thoughts.\n\nAfter 1d6 days of being controlled, the controlled creature dies, and its body transforms into that of the vetalarana who rendered it comatose."

   - name: "Psychic Superiority"
-    desc: "`pf2:r` (mental,occult) **Trigger** A creature targets the vetalarana manipulator with a mental effect or spell\n**Effect** The manipulator psychically lashes out at the triggering creature, dealing 3d8 mental damage (DC 24 Will check)."
+    desc: "`pf2:r` (mental,occult) **Trigger** A creature targets the vetalarana manipulator with a mental effect or spell\n* * *\n\n**Effect** The manipulator psychically lashes out at the triggering creature, dealing 3d8 mental damage (DC 24 Will check)."

   - name: "[[Creature Family Ability Glossary/(Vampire, Vetalarana, Basic) Vetalarana Vulnerabilities|Vetalarana Vulnerabilities]]"
-    desc: "  All vetalaranas possess the following weaknesses.\n*   **Barred Senses** A vetalarana can't see or sense through force effects or cold iron, and their mind can't penetrate force effects or cold iron.
+    desc: "  All vetalaranas possess the following weaknesses.\n\n*   **Barred Senses** A vetalarana can't see or sense through force effects or cold iron, and their mind can't penetrate force effects or cold iron.
 Such barriers can prevent the transference of a vetalarana's mind through Mental Rebirth.\n*   **Revulsion** A vetalarana delights in consuming memories and secrets, and is disgusted by those who share such sensitive tidbits openly.
 A vetalarana can't voluntarily come within 10 feet of a creature loudly voicing their intimate personal secrets or most cherished memories aloud.
 Speaking such information aloud with conviction is a single action that has the auditory, concentrate, and linguistic traits, and protects the creature until the start of its next turn.
 A vetalarana that involuntarily comes within 10 feet of a creature sharing such information gains the [[Conditions/Fleeing|Fleeing]] condition until they're 10 feet or farther from the creature.
 After 1 round of being exposed to the secrets of a creature, a vetalarana can attempt a DC 25 Will check save as a single action, which has the concentrate trait.
 On a success, they overcome their revulsions for 1d6 rounds (or 1 hour on a critical success).\n*   **Vulnerable to Brain Destruction** A vetalarana whose brain has been destroyed, or is reduced to 0 HP while unable to take mental actions, can't use Mental Rebirth."

 attacks:
   - name: ""